Simultaneous Computation and Communication over MAC: Simulation Results

 To illustrate this point and explore the practicality of \gls{socc} schemes that are generated in this way, we have implemented such a \gls{socc} scheme based on an \gls{ldpc} coding and modulation scheme that is used in \acrshort{5g}.
 The Python code used for the simulations is available as an electronic supplement with this paper.
-In our example, we use a system model with $\analogTxNum=10$ analog transmitters with a transmission power of $\qty{-10}{\dB}$, $\digitalTxNum=1$ transmitter\footnote{We choose the case of a single transmitter for simplicity, but the \gls{socc} scheme can be used with any practical multiple-access scheme in the same way, as detailed in the proof of Lemma~\ref{lemma:zerosum}.} with a transmission power of $\qty{0}{\dB}$, and a varying noise power.
+In our example, we use a system model with $\analogTxNum=10$ analog transmitters with a transmission power of $\qty{-10}{\dB}$, $\digitalTxNum=1$ digital transmitter\footnote{We choose the case of a single transmitter for simplicity, but the \gls{socc} scheme can be used with any practical multiple-access scheme in the same way, as detailed in the proof of Lemma~\ref{lemma:zerosum}.} with a transmission power of $\qty{0}{\dB}$, and a varying noise power.
 For digital encoding, we use the \texttt{py3gpp} toolbox to \gls{ldpc}-encode the digital message at a rate of $769/1024$ and modulate the resulting code word as complex channel symbols with a 16QAM scheme, yielding an overall code rate of about $2.08$ nats per complex channel symbol.
-The input values held at the analog transmitters are drawn in such a way that the sums of all $10$ values at each computation are uniformly distributed in $[-10,10]$, and the analog rate is set at $0.1$, corresponding to one computation per $10$ real channel uses or to one computation per $5$ complex channel uses.
-The scheme modifications proposed in Lemma~\ref{lemma:zerosum} are designed for real signals and channels, so the signals are mapped from their complex representations to real vectors of twice the length before the additional processing steps and converted back to complex signals afterwards.
+The input values held at the analog transmitters are drawn in such a way that the sums of all $10$ values at each computation are uniformly distributed in $[-10,10]$, and the analog rate is set at $0.1$.
+This corresponds to one computation per $10$ real channel uses or to one computation per $5$ complex channel uses.
+The scheme modifications proposed in Lemma~\ref{lemma:zerosum} are designed for real signals and channels.
+Therefore, the signals are mapped from their complex representations to real vectors and converted back to complex signals afterwards.
+This is done in the same way as in the proof of Corollary~\ref{cor:nom}.
 Disregarding amplitude constraints,\footnote{This means in particular that we cannot expect any scheme that is constructed as proposed in Lemma~\ref{lemma:zerosum} to be reliable at noise powers greater than $\qty{-10.0}{\dB}$.} the scheme with these parameters is achievable for noise powers below $\qty{-10.0}{\dB}$ according to Theorem~\ref{theorem:capacity}.
 We simulate the \gls{socc} scheme both for the computation of sums and for $2$-norms (which is a nonlinear function).